 How to Become an Epidemiologist and Enhance Public Health

-When it comes to maintaining the health and safety of a population in both the short and long term, few methods rank higher than providing public health knowledge.
+When it comes to maintaining the health and safety of the population in both the short and long term, few methods rank higher than public health awareness.
 Although public health efforts are most closely associated with mitigating the spread of disease, they also promote healthy behaviors such as maintaining a proper diet, practicing good hygiene and avoiding unhealthy habits such as smoking.

-Public health professionals operate under the premise that everyone should have an equal opportunity to achieve their highest level of personal health.
-To promote this kind of health equity, public health efforts must work to overcome social, economic, regional and other injustices.
+Public health professionals operate under the premise that everyone is entitled to health equity, meaning that everyone has an equal opportunity to achieve their highest level of personal health, according to the Centers for Disease Control and Prevention (CDC).
+To do that, public health efforts must overcome social, economic, regional and other injustices.

-Everyone benefits from becoming aware of public health concerns.
-When populations all have the same information regarding public health issues, they are more capable of protecting themselves and preventing the spread of diseases and viruses.
-They may also be more inclined to prevent health issues by making healthy lifestyle choices.
+Diseases and viruses don’t discriminate by income level, social status or any other attribute, so everyone benefits by becoming aware of public health concerns.
+When populations all have the same information on public health issues, they are more capable of protecting themselves and preventing the spread of diseases and viruses.
+They are also more inclined to prevent health issues via healthy lifestyle choices.

-When epidemiologists aren’t tracking down diseases, they’re conducting experiments and research to better understand them.
-This helps epidemiologists develop guidelines and precautions, which ultimately promote better health outcomes.
+When epidemiologists aren’t tracking down diseases, they’re running experiments and conducting research to better understand them.
+This helps them develop guidelines and precautions, which ultimately promote better health outcomes.

-Epidemiologists are also heavily involved in prevention and public education efforts regarding issues such as substance use, public health preparedness, environmental concerns and mental health.
-They make the public aware of other public health threats as well, such as airborne toxins being released by a chemical plant, for example, harmful germs that have been identified in the nation’s food supply chain or other widespread health risks.
+Epidemiologists are also heavily involved in prevention and public education efforts regarding issues such as substance abuse, public health preparedness, environmental issues and mental health.
+They make the public aware of other public health threats as well, such as airborne toxins being released by a chemical plant, harmful germs that have been identified in the nation’s food supply chain or other widespread health risks.

-The work of an epidemiologist varies day by day, including the diseases or viruses they may be tracking and the population or location they may be trying to protect — however, their efforts are primarily preventive.
+What an epidemiologist is working on and the population they are trying to protect varies by day and by region; however, their efforts are primarily preventive.
 Doctors, nurses and other front-line medical workers treat patients.
 Epidemiologists try to prevent as many people from becoming patients as possible through education and awareness.

-What an epidemiologist does can vary depending on their specific role.
+Epidemiologists’ job descriptions can vary depending on their specific roles.
 Some epidemiologists focus on research while others work on testing and analyzing diseases and viruses.
-What’s more, they can either be generalists or focus on a specialty.
-This can affect what educational and professional tracks they choose and how they become epidemiologists.
+What’s more, epidemiologists can either be generalists or focus on a specialty.

 • Cancer epidemiology: This is the study of cancer that focuses on molecular pathology, biology, genetics, biostatistics and immunology.
 Types of cancers studied include colorectal, ovarian, lung, prostate, hematologic, endometrial, nasopharyngeal and breast.